pentest-a2p2v/a2p2v-testbeds/README.md

 ## Setup

-To build the sshd, plc_emulator, and flaskhmi testbed1 images:
+To build the sshd, plc_emulator, flaskhmi, and a2p2v testbed1 images:

-    cd docker/
     ./build.sh

 To create the testbed1 network: